poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

     return data
 }
 ```
 You must already be wondering why there is `PtracePeekData`, other than `PtracePokeData`. `PtracePeekData` allows us to read the memory at the given address.
-I'll explain later why I'm reading the data at the address `0x498223`
+I'll explain later why I'm reading the data at the address `0x498223`.

-since we set the breakpoint we'll continue the program and wait for the interrupt to happen.
+Since we set the breakpoint we'll continue the program and wait for the interrupt to happen.
 This can be done by `PtraceCont` and `Wait4`

 ```go
 if err := unix.PtraceCont(pid, 0); err != nil {